Belief: Confidence in the truth of an idea or concept that is not immediately susceptible to rigorous proof.

 “But wouldn’t life without religion result in rampant rioting, looting, lawlessness, and blatantly immoral behavior?”

 Since abandoning religion, if anything I’ve become more peaceful and less stressed by the rules of society.
 I don’t fear repercussions for my actions because I act in a way that causes no intentional harm to anyone.
-I live in manner that peaceful and kind.
+I live in a manner that peaceful and kind.
 Of course, I could choose to be violent and unkind, but why?

 Living without God isn’t horrible, violent, or immoral.
 For me, life without religion is a vastly more enjoyable experience.
 I am free of the guilt that arises from not measuring up; I live without fear being ostracized for holding obscure views based on theory and fantasy; I am kind, gentle, and helpful because I want to be, not because I fear I must be.